JoshuaFlynn/Searcher/README.md

 **Set up the runtime libraries for Searcher as appropriate to your work environment:**

+1) Open Searcher.

+2) Press the red X to close the user form if it appears.

-Press Alt + F11 to open the VBA menu.
+3) Press Alt + F11 to open the VBA menu.

-Click Tools, then select References.
+4) Click Tools, then select References.

-In the menu, scroll until you find the following and tick them [note, it may be possible to use Searcher with similar libraries, or without these, depending.
+5) In the menu, scroll until you find the following and tick them [note, it may be possible to use Searcher with similar libraries, or without these, depending.
 These are just the libraries it has by default.
 Your mileage may vary.]:

-Visual Basic For Applications [default]
+- Visual Basic For Applications [default]

-Microsoft Excel 14.0 Object library [earlier versions may work, needed to open Excel files xlsx/xlsm etc]
+- Microsoft Excel 14.0 Object library [earlier versions may work, needed to open Excel files xlsx/xlsm etc]

-OLE Automation [appears to be unneeded, but your mileage may vary.]
+- OLE Automation [appears to be unneeded, but your mileage may vary.]

-Microsoft Office 14.0 Object Library [earlier versions may work, needed for general object manipulations]
+- Microsoft Office 14.0 Object Library [earlier versions may work, needed for general object manipulations]

-Microsoft Forms 2.0 Object Library [needed for the main searcher form to load]
+- Microsoft Forms 2.0 Object Library [needed for the main searcher form to load]

-Microsoft Scripting Runtime [needed to use script objects for drive name conversions etc]
+- Microsoft Scripting Runtime [needed to use script objects for drive name conversions etc]

 - Credit to JohnEffland for pointing out I hadn't included the libraries used